vincepr/TestingFixtures/README.md

 }
 ```

-- When using Nunit there is the convenience implementation with a TestFixture:
+- When using Nunit there is the convenience implementation for sqlite: `FileBasedTestFixture<TCtx>` and posgres: `PostgresDockerTestFixture<TCtx>` using a TestFixture.
 ```csharp
 public class SomeProcessWithDbAccessTests : FileBasedTestFixture<MyDbContext>
 {